 Once you've soaked up the extra moisture, it's time to add the slices to your smoker.
 Set the smoker to smoke at 180 degrees, and place each slice of meat directly on the grill grates.
 A jerky rack is helpful if you are running low on space inside your smoker.

 After two hours of taking on smoke, check on your meat.
 You want to let the jerky continue to smoke until the meat just barely bends when you shake it.
-It usually only takes about 2 to 2 and a half hours until jerky is done on my smoker, but it can vary.
+It usually only takes 2 to 2 and a half hours until jerky is done on my smoker, but it can vary.
 Keep an eye on it after the two hour mark, and pull off any pieces that finish before the rest of the batch.

 How to Store Smoked Jerky

 When the jerky is done smoking place it on a rack to cool.
-Once the meat has come down to room temp place it in a zip lock bag or sealable container, and place in the refrigerator.
+Once the meat has come down to room temp place it in a zip lock bag or sealable container, and place it in the refrigerator.
 The jerky will keep for a few weeks in the fridge, or for months in the freezer.

 Smoked Beef Jerky